shashank-jain45/OS-in-rust/README.md

-Details about various issues encountered and how to tackle em
+Details about various issues encountered and how to tackle em:-